krafcik02/krafcik02/README.md

-- 👋 Hi, I’m @krafcik02, I am 24 years Full stack developer for over 2 years :) .
+- 👋 Hi, I’m @krafcik02, I am 24 years full-stack developer for over 2 years :) .
 - 👀 I’m interested in web development, front-end but also back-end.
 - 💞️ I’m looking to collaborate on exciting projects in startups.
 - 📫 How to reach me krafcik02@gmail.com